alkem-io/virtual-contributor-engine-guidance/README.md

 ### Docker
 The following command can be used to build the container from the Docker CLI (default architecture is amd64, so `--build-arg ARCHITECTURE=arm64` for amd64 builds):
-`docker build --build-arg ARCHITECTURE=arm64 --no-cache -t guidance-engine .` The Dockerfile has some self-explanatory configuration arguments.
+`docker build --build-arg ARCHITECTURE=arm64 --no-cache -t alkemio/guidance-engine:v0.2.0 .`
+`docker build--no-cache -t alkemio/guidance-engine:v0.2.0 .`
+The Dockerfile has some self-explanatory configuration arguments.

 The following command can be used to start the container from the Docker CLI: